 XManager, on their computers.

-- Users who install Receiver for Windows or Receiver for Mac can start the Citrix Secure Access agent from Receiver or by using a web browser.
-Provide instructions to users about how to log on with the Citrix Secure Access agent through Receiver or a web browser.
+- Users who install Receiver for Windows or Receiver for Mac can start the Citrix Gateway plug-in from Receiver or by using a web browser.
+Provide instructions to users about how to log on with the Citrix Gateway plug-in through Receiver or a web browser.

 Because users work on files and applications as if they are local to the organization’s network, you do not need to retrain users or configure applications.

 To establish a secure connection for the first time, log on to Citrix Gateway by using the web logon page.
 The typical format of a web address is https://companyname.com.
-When users log on, they can download and install the Citrix Secure Access agent on their computer.
+When users log on, they can download and install the Citrix Gateway plug-in on their computer.

 - In a web browser, type the web address of Citrix Gateway.